 Ability to complete normal activities of daily living (ADLs)

-Client reports since the night of the accident where she had the stillbirth; she has not gone to the Gym with the same frequency she used to go.
+Client reports since the night of the accident where she had the stillbirth; she has not gone to the gym with the same frequency she used to go.
 Client reports is difficult for her to go to work because she does not want to face anybody and have people who don’t know about the stillbirth to ask her “How is the baby?”
 Client reports goes to work late and has missed days of work at least once a week.
 Client reports is making constant mistakes on the job and that her boss has communicated his concern about her absences and poor concentration.
 Client reports is not driving because is afraid of having an accident; therefore, her husband drives her to work and her mother drives her to run errands when her husband is not able to drive her.
 Client reports she tries to function as much as she can but daily activities are hard to do because she does not feel like doing anything.

 General Assessment of coping skills